akd-io/pico8/picotron/drive/projects/cli/cli.md

       "fileview" = [],
     }
     ```
-  - We still don't know how to pass arguments to headless scripts
+  - We still don't know how to pass arguments to headless scripts.
-  - Found with the help of `@_maxine_` on discord
+  - Found with the help of `@_maxine_` on discord.
   - Later found to have been under `0.1.1` in the [changelog](https://www.lexaloffle.com/dl/docs/picotron_changelog.txt).
   - [Changelog](https://www.lexaloffle.com/dl/docs/picotron_changelog.txt):
     - `0.1.1`: